 As with other undergraduates, MIT meets the full need of international undergraduate students who demonstrate financial need.
-International students who wish to be considered for financial aid should complete the International Student CSS PROFILE online and provide verification of parent income.
+International students who wish to be considered for financial aid should complete the International Student CSS Profile online and provide verification of parent income.

 Students should also seek aid from sources other than MIT.
 International students should make all arrangements for their financial obligations to MIT for their entire stay in the United States before leaving their home country.

 A student's eligibility for MIT undergraduate grant funds will end when the student receives an initial degree, or after the equivalent of eight attempted or completed terms, whichever occurs first.
 Students may appeal for eligibility for additional terms by contacting SFS.
-Eligibility for federal financial aid is not not limited to eight terms, but ends once a student’s degree requirements have been met.
+Eligibility for federal financial aid is not limited to eight terms, but ends once a student’s degree requirements have been met.
 Student Financial Services will replace federal aid with equivalent MIT funds if federal eligibility ends before a student has completed eight terms.

 Eligibility for undergraduate loans continues through all undergraduate programs.
 A student becomes eligible for the higher loan maximums that pertain to graduate students upon enrollment in a graduate program.
-Additional information is available at the About Loans page on the SFS website.
+Additional information is available at the Loans page on the SFS website.

-Students who are receiving veterans' benefits need to verify their enrollment each term in order to be certified.
+Students who are receiving veterans benefits need to verify their enrollment each term in order to be certified.

 In accordance with Title 38 US Code 3679 subsection (e), the Massachusetts Institute of Technology adopts the following additional provisions for any students using US Department of Veterans Affairs (VA) Post 9/11 GI Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 MIT will not:

 - Prevent nor delay the student’s enrollment;